Jeantherapy/VBA_Challenge/README.md

    ![image 1](https://github.com/Jeantherapy/VBA_Challenge/blob/main/VBA_Challenge-2017.png)

-   ###Based on the image above the refactoring process took a long time. this meant that it took a longer time to arrive at the answer for the 2017 stock analysis.
+   ###Based on the image above the refactoring process took a long time. this meant that it took a long time to arrive on answers of the 2017 stock analysis.

   ###This outcomes showed no relationship with the amount of successful, Failed and Canceled

-  ###The image below showed the refactoring worked because the amount of time it took was significantly less.
+  ###We also reviewed the outcomes based on goals and based on the chart, you based on the outcome, you could see a relationship there.
 ![image 2](https://github.com/Jeantherapy/VBA_Challenge/blob/main/VBA_Challenge_2018.png)

 **Summary

-##What are the advantages or disadvantages of refactoring code?
-As a beginner refactoring helps you understand the other methods of running a code to achieve the same result and also perform the task quicker.

-##How do these pros and cons apply to refactoring the original VBA script?
-The pros of applying refactoring to the original VBA script is that it took less time to run.
+##What are the advantage and disadvantages of refactoring?

+##Adjantages: The loop runs faster and you are able to acheieve this goal.
+## Disadvantages: The

+##What can you conclude about the Outcomes based on Goals?
+Based on the chart, there seem to be a level of relationship.

+##What are some limitations of this dataset?
+The criteria could have been different and the ranges was to broad.

+##What are some other possible tables and/or graphs that we could create? percentage canceled added no value to the data needed, this should have been skipped.
+The chart did use the specific data criteria during the chart trend.